8 Momentum equation

 \[ \begin{align} \mathbf{v}\left(\partial\Omega\right) = \mathbf{0}, \end{align} \]

-what is called adhesion condition.
+what is called the adhesion condition.
 This can be understood as a parameterization of the kinematic boundary condition for small-scale effects on rough surfaces.
-The term soil friction describes the influence of the validity of the kinematic boundary condition on the earth's surface on the dynamics of a geofluid.
+The term surface friction describes the influence of the validity of the kinematic boundary condition at the earth's surface on the dynamics of a geofluid.
 If a phase interface is in motion, such as the sea surface, one requires that the normal component of the velocity in each medium converges to a common limit as it is approached.
-For the parallel components this must be the case.
-A. However, this does not apply.
+For the parallel components, however, this need not hold in general.

-If the pressure field is continuous, then $A$ applies at a phase boundary
+If the pressure field is continuous, then at a phase boundary $A$ one has

 \[ \begin{align} \lim_{\mathbf{r} \uparrow A} p = \lim_{\mathbf{r} \downarrow A} p,\tag{8.109}\label{eq:boundary_cond_dynamic} \end{align} \]

 where the two limit values represent the different sides of the phase interface.
-This applies except for any surface tension that may be present, which is precisely a discontinuity in the pressure field at an interface.
+This holds except for any surface tension that may be present, which is precisely a discontinuity in the pressure field at an interface.
 Eq.
-(8.109) is called dynamic boundary condition.
+(8.109) is called the dynamic boundary condition.